timothyLeeXQ/GR5069-PySpark-Practice-with-F1-Data/lab_notebook/README.md

 #### Scripting
 `src` is currently empty.
 I would have liked to create scripts to run the S3 bucket mount and the col_to_int_type() function defined in the assignment notebook - this would be more proper.
 However, to do this I need to import the scripts stored in /src from /reports - Not sure how to do this.
 This has also been added to the.

+## 22 Feb 2020:
+* Fixed Question 3 issue

+### Notes
+#### On question 3
+Turns out there were missing driver codes - these were reflected as "\N" in the data, as was true for other missing values.
+Missing driver codes were replaced with the first 3 letters of their last name, as is the convention for F1 drivers' codes.
+A few exceptions were mentioned in the report, usually arising from the first 3 letters of the last name being shared between two or more drivers.
+These were not dealt with.
+Chasing down exceptions would've been a tedious manual endeavour given the myriad of ways that FIA resolved these conflicts.